- Start date: September

 Diploma and MSc students follow the same instructional taught course for the first two semesters.

-If you meet the standard required to proceed to MSc, you’ll undertake an individual supervised dissertation in the following three months.
+If you meet the standard required to proceed to MSc, you’ll undertake an individual supervised project in the following three months.

 Introduction to Programming Principles

 This class will introduce you to fundamental programming concepts, high-level languages, and the software development and compilation process.
 You will learn to program in Python, a high level general purpose programming language in high market demand.
 Upon completion you will: